2024 INCITE Call for Proposals

 - The INCITE program has significantly changed its proposal submission site from prior years.
 Please allow extra time to create an account on this site and submit your proposal.

-- The INCITE submission site now allows proposal contributors (e.g. co-principal investigators (Co-Is) to edit the proposal information in the submission system.
-However, the lead principal investigator (PI) must still submit the proposal prior to the proposal submission deadline.
+- The INCITE submission site now allows proposal contributors (e.g., Co-PIs) to edit the proposal information in the submission system; however, the lead PI must still submit the proposal prior to the proposal submission deadline.

 It is strongly recommended that authors comply with the guidelines established below, because they will be used to assist in the review of proposals.
-Templates for all sections are available.
+Templates for all sections are available and encouraged to be utilized.

 The proposal must be clear and readily legible and must conform to the following requirements: